 Generally, it should be linked to your ‘hub page’ or to the ‘main page’ likely to provide internal linking.
 An example of an HTML sitemap, created for xml-sitemaps.com: sitemap.html (separated with 1,000 links per page).
 Additionally, a search engine should be able to find your site if we’re to crawl your HTML sitemap.

 An XML sitemap is a roadmap of your website to help Google robots to crawl your site pages.
 XML sitemaps are very important for SEO.
-Even though your internal linking isn’t perfect, XML sitemap will help Google your essential website pages.
+Even though your internal linking isn’t perfect, an XML sitemap will help Google your essential website pages.
 So how XML sitemap works?

 It helps crawlers to identify site pages and their relative importance.
-This is a most common type of sitemap used by the website to improve indexing.
+This is the most common type of sitemap used by the website to improve indexing.
 XML sitemap parses metadata for searches to boost optimization.
 Hence, every website needs at least this basic sitemap for SEO.

 Text Sitemaps are the simplest form of a sitemap.
 They can be crawled by Yahoo and Google while not necessarily by others.
 Initially, Yahoo crawlers were only limited to text sitemaps though now they support XML as well.
 So, there is little reason to use this sitemap.
 If your site doesn’t have a text list then you can always be it as your master document of all URLs list.